metabase/metabase/docs/questions/query-builder/expressions/substring.md

 ## Parameters

-- Position and length should both be positive whole numbers.
+- Generally, position and length should both be positive whole numbers.
-- The first character in your text is at position 1.
+- The first character in your string is at position 1.
+- Some databases support negative numbers for position (to count from the right end of the string).

 ## Cleaning text data